Sign up for a new account.

 - Completed a pre-pilot proof of concept, which has:

-- Increased rates of CGM access from 50% to 82% of patients ages 2+ at one diabetes clinic
+- Increased CGM prescription rates from 52% to 80% in non-Hispanic Blacks of patients ages 2+ at one diabetes clinic

 - Reduced disparity in CGM access for Non-Hispanic Whites and Non-Hispanic Blacks from 18% to 6%